How do you play pickleball? This is one of the first questions you’ll likely ask when you’re invited to a badminton court for a bit of fun in the sun.

 How Do You Play Pickleball?

 When you play pickleball, the same simple rules apply to singles and doubles.
 The main objective of the game is to keep the ball from bouncing outside the court.
-It is best to avoid hitting the ball on the strong side of the opponent player.
-Anyone who has played badminton before can easily switch to pickleball and become a pro.

 The game starts with the server hitting the lightweight ball, and projecting it toward the opponent’s side.
 The opponent must then hit the ball and return it back to the server’s side.
 The server then needs to defend and project the ball back toward the opponent’s side.
+The rally goes on until a player is unable to return the ball.

 Basic Rules for Playing Pickleball

-Non-Volley Zone
+Non-volley Zone

 Faults in Pickleball